 2. FOOD & FLORENCE

 We can’t deny the Tuscan menu never disappoints!
-But if you were to combine it with a stunning sunset, illuminating the fabulous Florence skyline, you have a match made in culinary heaven!
+But if you were to combine it with everything all in one tour, you have a match made in culinary heaven!
 This tour starts with an aperitivo, Florentine style, and walks you through the city until you stop for a cooking demonstration and dinner (reserved for 18 years or older).